 There are a lot of reasons why a refrigerator is not cooling.
-If you want to save yourself a little time and burden, give Price Appliance Repair a call for refrigerator repair in CITY, ST. We’re eager to visit and diagnose the issue as well as correct it for you.
+If you want to save yourself a little time and burden, give Price Appliance Repair a call for refrigerator repair in Alabama.
+We’re eager to visit and diagnose the issue as well as correct it for you.

 When a refrigerator has lost its cold, it’s time to figure out what the problem is.
 A lot of times it is something as common as a good coil cleaning.
 But, with these latest models of refrigerators, they’re equipped with various sensors as well.

 Before we look too deep, we look at the most common and easy reasons for this problem.
 Here are a few of of the issues that we have determined lead to a refrigerator not cooling:

 Is the refrigerator plugged in?
 This may seem like it is a silly question, but we’ve been hired for jobs that this was the reason for the issue.
 For some reason, it was not plugged in.
 Maybe a kid unplugged it, or an electrician during a project.
 Whatever the cause might be, make sure it’s plugged in.

 Check the thermostat inside of the appliance.
 This is a typical issue for customers with children in their house.
 After all, kids like dials and buttons and so, without knowing they are doing anything bad, they mess with them.
 So, check that the thermostat setting isn’t the cause of the warm fridge.

 Be sure all of the vents inside of the freezer aren’t blocked with food or boxes.
 This is common because bags of frozen veggies get pushed in the back of the freezer.
 There might be food in the back of a freezer that has long been forgotten about.